forkkit/supertokens-node-mysql-ref-jwt/docs/introduction/what-and-why.md

 - Provides an end-to-end solution, handling everything from cookies / headers to your database.

 ### Why is SuperTokens most secure?
-We protect against all session related attacks and vulnerability:
+We protect against all session related attacks and vulnerabilities:
 - XSS
 - Brute force
 - CSRF